henry2004y/Ganymede/ulfwaves.md

 2. Eye inspection of the wave packets' magnetic field amplitude, which in turn translates to (usually) localized, in both time and frequency, enhancements of PSDs relative to background values.
 3. Computational techniques that interactively analyze the pixel intensities of the spectrogram's images against the background.

-[^field_comp]: I think E field is also viable, as seen from THEMIS output.
+[^field_comp]: E field is also viable, as seen from THEMIS and MMS data for EMICW survey.

 When wave packets are clearly distinct from the background, the interval can be considered as having a candidate EMIC wave event.
 Since the waves are in the 0.1–5 Hz frequency range, the data acquisition rate must be at least twice as high to resolve the wave packets.